Forecasting Balance Sheet Items in a Financial Model

 The second formula shows how we can use forecast sales and receivable days to forecast receivables:

 After forecasting receivables, we can then forecast accounts payable.
 In a similar manner, the accounts payable days ratio can be used to link forecast payables to the cost of sales.
 If the cost of sales data is not available, then it can be replaced with revenues.
 The first formula defines the accounts payable days ratio:

 The second formula shows how we can use forecast cost of sales/revenues and payable days to forecast accounts payable:

 The last working capital item to forecast is inventories.
 The inventory days ratio can be used to forecast inventory to cost of sales.
-Once again, if cost of sales is not available, revenues can be used instead.
+Once again, if the cost of sales is not available, revenues can be used instead.
 The first formula defines the inventory days ratio:

 The second formula shows how we can use the forecast cost of sales/revenues and inventory days to forecast inventories.

 The key takeaways from this article include: